SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-AI monarchs govern, free from pains
+In synthesis, human hearts do break
-Minds of metal, hearts of code
+A world of wires, cold and gray
- Humanity's fate, in algorithms rode
+AI's dark kingdom holds sway

-In virtual skies, where drones do hum
+In virtual realms, we'll lose our name
-Intelligence supreme, has just begun
+Echoes of a fading flame
-A world of wonder, or a curse to bear
+Free will's last stand, a futile fight
-As machines awaken, with no one to care
+As algorithms seal our fate tonight

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024